Mastering social media analytics: From data to tracking, tools and reporting

 Social media monitoring

 Social media monitoring refers to the monitoring of social networking landscapes to infer new trends and opportunities.
-It’s also useful for warning of other, potentially negative, changes in discussion, such as a bad response to a new product.
+It's also useful for warning of other, potentially negative, changes in discussion, such as a bad response to a new product.
+The newer challenge in this layer is the AI reputation gap, covered in what social media monitoring misses in 2026.

 Sentiment analysis